michaelandrefraniatte/michaelandrefraniatte/README.md

 • Use: Only personal use is tolerate, and only with the requirements and consents, in all cases copyright laws must be respected.

-• Owning: No one may own or obtain or use directly or undirectly any work of author without the requirements and consents.
+• Owning: No one may own or obtain or use directly or undirectly any publishing of author without the requirements and consents.

+• Sharing: No one may share directly or undirectly any publishing of author with or without the requirements and consents.

 • Re: Using undirectly constitute also an infringement to copyrights which is also sanctionned by copyright laws.